suhas2go/Flash_Breach/README.md

 ### Method used
  * Modified K-Means Clustering Algorithm: a data point is assigned to the nearest cluster that is capable of accomodating the point.

+For the detailed explanation about the exact steps taken to the solve the problem, please download and refer the [documentation](https://github.com/suhas2go/Flash_Breach/blob/master/documentation/Flash and Breach .html)

 ### Possible Improvements
  * Partitioning of the dataset to increase speed